The Ultimate 3-5 Day Backpacking Packing List for 2024 (PLUS Backpacking Checklist PDF)

 These are the items we often forget when packing for our backpacking trip, but they are still super important!
 You could definitely have a rough day if you forget any of these things.

 28) Trekking Poles [Recommended Brand: Black Diamond] - You really want poles with snap locks, not twist locks, and I love the Black Diamond Trail Pro Shock Trekking Poles.
-Michael and I both have these, and they have a set for women (blue) and men (red).
-I've owned a pair of cheaper trekking poles in the past and they broke fairly easily.
-These are almost indestructible.
-I've been using the same pair for almost 5 years now, and they are still going strong.
+In fact, Michael and I both have these.
+I've owned a pair of cheaper trekking poles in the past, and they broke fairly easily, but these are almost indestructible.
+I've been using the same pair for many years now, and they are still going strong!

 29) Bug Spray or Wipes - In warmer weather, it’s always safe to just bring some insect repellent, just in case.
 I prefer the wipes for hiking and backpacking because they are lighter and easier to pack, and you don't have to worry about spills!